 It was a difficult loss and not just because Keuchel, whose 3.35 ERA would lead the Phillies staff, was there for the taking just a few months ago.
 Another day slipped away on the schedule and the Phils did not pick up ground in the wild-card chase.
-They entered the day two games back and could slip to three back, depending on the outcome of Wednesday night's late game between the Cubs and Padres.
+They remain two games behind the Cubs and Brewers for the second wild-card spot.

 Seventeen games remain on the Phillies' schedule, including three against the Braves in Atlanta next week.